loculus-project/loculus/backend/docs/runtime_view.md

 For each sequence, Pathoplexus creates a new row in the "sequenceEntries" table.
 It generates a new accession.
 The version number of the sequence entries is 1.

-### Preprocessing & Review
+### Preprocessing & Editing
 The data will be processed by a preprocessing pipeline (see [preprocessing pipeline specification](../../preprocessing/specification.md)).
-If the data contain errors, the user has to review the errors and edit the data (sequence data can be downloaded as _fasta_ file to ease reviewing).
+If the data contain errors, the user has to review the errors and edit the data (sequence data can be downloaded as _fasta_ file to ease editing).

-The reviewed data will be preprocessed again.
+The edited data will be preprocessed again.
 If the data do not contain errors, they will be staged unless the user selected the "release directly"-mode.
-The user can then review the data and approve them.
+The user can then edit the data and approve them.
 If the "release directly"-mode is used, the staging phase will be skipped and the data directly released.
 If the user decides to not approve a sequence entry, the entry will be (permanently) removed from the database.